Athlete/athlete-api-docs/resources/messages.rst

     :created_date: Date created this conversation.
     :recipients: A list of users, with all their information.
     :started_by: The user that started the conversation.
+    :past_users_involved: A list of names of users that participated in this conversation but deleted their accounts.

 Mark conversations as read
 ---------------------------